 Child Labour & Social Protection

-Since inception in 2000 Platform for Labour Action has been contributing to stopping child exploitation and its work started with focus on child domestic work and has over the years expanded to cover other forms of child labour.
+Since inception in 2000, Platform for Labour Action has been contributing to stopping child exploitation.
+Our work started with a focus on child domestic work and has over the years expanded to cover other forms of child labour.

 Our program on stopping child exploitation through Education, Skills development and Livelihoods addresses child exploitation and abuse in its different forms encompassing children in armed conflict, domestic work, children engaged in urban informal sector, commercial agriculture, and victims of trafficking amongst others.